Azure/azure-iot-sdk-node/device_samples/how_to_guides/device_connecting_to_edge/README.md

 ### Connect a downstream device

-Connect to a device to IoT Edge and send and recieve telemetry.
+Connect a device to IoT Edge and send and recieve telemetry.

 Before you get started, make sure you set the following environmental variables.
 [Click here](../../../doc/devicesamples/setting-env-variables.md) if you need help setting environment variables.